 After you download the agent and install it on a Windows server, configure the agent to connect to your Active Directory and to the Cloud Identity Engine.

 Avoid configuring the agent for the first time during the daily certificate revocation list (CRL) reload time (9:00-10:00 PM/21:00-22:00 CDT for US or CEST for EU).
-If you configure the agent and the initial attribute sync occurs at this time but is not successful, wait a few minutes, then Synchronize All Attributes to ensure the attributes are synchronized with your instance.
+If you configure the agent and the initial attribute sync occurs at this time but is not successful, wait a few minutes, then Synchronize All Attributes to ensure the attributes are synchronized with your tenant.

 After you download the agent from the Cloud Identity Engine app and Install the Cloud Identity Agent on a supported Windows server, configure the agent to establish a connection with your Active Directory and the Cloud Identity Engine so that it can collect all of the attributes from the Active Directory during the initial setup.
-In the Cloud Identity Engine app, you can optionally Synchronize Cloud Identity Engine Instances instantly to ensure attribute and other directory changes are available in the Cloud Identity Engine.
+In the Cloud Identity Engine app, you can optionally Synchronize Cloud Identity Engine Tenants instantly to ensure attribute and other directory changes are available in the Cloud Identity Engine.

 The minimum required permissions for the service account are the ability to create LDAP bind requests (LDAP protocol version, the DN for the account, and the account credentials) and the IP address or domain for the Active Directory.

 - If you have not already done so, Configure Your Network to Allow Cloud Identity Agent Traffic.